Shawn-But-With-a-W/Shawn-But-With-a-W.github.io/_posts/2023-8-10-creating-this-site.md

 And then I realised I could've just stolen someone else's template for Jekyll.

 After deleting the repository, creating a new one from the template and then carefully walking through the README (I have dyslexia if you can't tell already), I ran into a problem where the site would not deploy.
 The problem was made even worse by the command line producing errors when I try to host the site locally.

+So back to the drawing board again, and the repository was swiftly deleted and created once more.
+Being scarred by previous experiences I made very small commits and stared at the action tab as the site was deployed for every commit.
+I think the reason for the site not deploying was because I commented out some stuff which made it unhappy.

+Anyhow after many hours of making slight changes, pushing, deploying and checking the site, it seems to be functioning despite the amount of unnecessary bytes in the repository.

+# What Now?

+I'll probably display some projects and repos to this site, maybe use it to host my markdown notes if I ever figure that out.

+I've also become surprisingly familiar with command line git because of writing way too many commits for this site.